Organization and History

 The governing boards of Episcopal churches are called Vestries and along with the rector are charged with overseeing the daily operations of the parish and for clarifying a vision for the parish for the future.
 Each member serves for a three-year term, which is renewable once before term limits set in.

-John Hart (Liturgy and Worship)
+Liz Hunt (Liturgy and Worship)

-Delegates to Diocesan Convention 2017
+Delegates to the 2019 Diocesan Convention

 History of St Peter’s